PerezHz/PlanetaryEphemeris.jl/README.md

 ## Acknowledgments

-We acknowledge financial support from UNAM-PAPIIT grant IG100819 and computing resources provided by LANCAD-UNAM-DGTIC-284.
+We acknowledge financial support from UNAM-PAPIIT grants IG-100819 and IG-101122, as well as computing resources provided by LANCAD-UNAM-DGTIC-284.

 ## References